 A graduate from Tom Walley’s youth team, Jimmy Gilligan was part of the FA Youth Cup winning team in 1982 and was in and around the first team for about three years.
 When we approached Jimmy for the interview, he was keen to stress he didn’t consider himself a Watford legend, however he does hold the record of scoring Watford’s first ever goal in European competition.
 He also returned to the club later at the start of his coaching career.

-Now working for the FA, Watford Legends spoke to Jimmy in early 2018.
+Recently at the FA, Jimmy rejoined the club as Head of Technical Development in summer 2021.
+Watford Legends spoke to Jimmy in early 2018.

 Thanks for talking to Watford Legends.
 You came through the youth ranks at Watford.
 How did your involvement with Watford first come about?